GopherParrot/gorain/README.md

 # <p align="center">gorain 🌧️</p>
 > **Get a rainy vibe in your terminal**

-### Inspired my rmaake1's rain project
+### Inspired by rmaake1's rain project

-You should check out his awesome creation! to
+You should check out his awesome creation!
 > https://github.com/rmaake1/terminal-rain-lightning

 - **Customizable colors** for raindrops and lightning 🌩️